 Economic Impact of Preferential Change

 The government however does not expect any significant economic impact of this change.
 It therefore affects financial institutions and security moving forward.
-However, the government states it does not expect it to have a notable bearing on UK lending.
+However, the government does not expect it to have a notable bearing on UK lending.